 - From 1999 to 2001 I was an adjunct Assistant Professor at the Department of Electrical Engineering of Columbia University, New York, NY.

-- From 2003 to 2013 I was an adjunct Associate Professor at the Department of Electronic and Computer Engineering of Technical University of Crete, Chania, Greece.
+- From 2003 to 2013 I was an Associate Professor at the Department of Electronic and Computer Engineering of Technical University of Crete, Chania, Greece.

 - For the 2013-14 academic year I was a visiting Associate Professor at the Department of Electrical Engineering of University of Southern California, Los Angeles, CA affiliated with the SAIL Lab and ISI.